Finbuckle/Finbuckle.MultiTenant/docs/GettingStarted.md

 }
 ```

-The `TenantInfo` object holds [basic details]() about a tenant, and its `Items` property provides extensibility.
-This enables you to customize your app on a on a per-tenant basis in any way you want.
+The `TenantInfo` property holds basic details about a tenant and enables customization of your app on a on a per-tenant basis in any way you want.

-Finbuckle.MultiTenant provides built-in functionality for [per-tenant options](), [per-tenant authentication](), and [per-tenant data isolation]().
+Finbuckle.MultiTenant uses `TenantInfo` internally to provide built-in functionality such as [per-tenant options](Options), [per-tenant authentication](Authentication), and [per-tenant data isolation](EFCore).

 ## Compiling from Source